EPHESIANS

 It's impossible to hide anything from God or Jesus.
 He knows everything.
 Lying to God or anyone on earth just gets a person into deeper lies eventually, so I tell God and others the truth as I know it or see it.
 (DRM 9/18/2000)

-4:17 This is say therefore, and affirm together with the Lord, that you walk no longer just as the Gentiles also walk, in the futility of their mind, . . .
+4:17 So this I say, and affirm together with the Lord, that you walk no longer just as the Gentiles also walk, in the futility of their mind, . . .

 As Christians, we are to be DIFFERENT.
 How would people distinguish us from the unsaved Gentiles if we appeared, talked and behaved the same?
 People must see more sharing and compassion in us. [me] (DRM 9/19/2000)